schinta99/schinta_Portfolio/final-project-part-one.md

 Impact on Life Expectancy: Showing data on life expectancy improvements.

-Current Challenges: Addressing the issues related to accessibility and affordability.
+Current Challenges: Addressing the issues related to accessibility, affordability and opinion.

 Conclusion: Summarizing the long-term benefits and future of modern medicine.